Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: System Model and Problem Formulation

-where $k_{c}=2\pi/c$ and $r_{l,m}=\sqrt{r_{l}^{2}+\delta_{m}^{2}d^{2}+2\delta_{m}dr_{l}\cos\theta_{l}}$ denote the wavenumber and the distance between the $m$th antenna of the ULA and the user or scatter of the $l$th path, respectively.
+where $m\in\{1,2,\ldots,M\}$ is the antenna index, $k_{c}=2\pi/\lambda$ is the wavenumber, and $r_{l,m}=\sqrt{r_{l}^{2}+\delta_{m}^{2}d^{2}+2\delta_{m}dr_{l}\cos\theta_{l}}$ denotes the distance between the $m$th antenna and the user or scatterer of the $l$th path.
 The coefficient $\delta_{m}=\frac{2m-M+1}{2}$ represents the coordinate of the $m$th antenna.
-Unlike the planar wave model in the far field, the near-field spherical model indicates that the phase of each element in $\mathbf{b}\left(\theta_{l},r_{l}\right)$ is nonlinear with respect to the antenna index $m$.
-Consequently, the energy of a near-field path is no longer concentrated at a single angle.
-Using only an angle parameter is inadequate for accurately describing the characteristics of the near-field path.
+Unlike the planar wave model in the far field, the spherical wave model implies that the phase of each element in $\mathbf{b}\left(\theta_{l},r_{l}\right)$ varies nonlinearly with the antenna index $m$.
+Consequently, the energy of a near-field path is no longer concentrated at a single angular direction, and using only an angle parameter is insufficient to characterize the channel accurately.
 Thus, for a BS located in the near field, the received pilot signal in \eqref{eq:SignalModel} is given by\footnote{We primarily consider a simplified denoising problem for convenience in this paper.
 Note that the proposed algorithm can be easily extended to the problem of compressive near-field channel estimation utilizing a similar idea from \cite{metzler2016denoising}.}